Calendar Dates in Focus: Spring 2025

 Looking for thematic days to link to your lessons?
 Our Calendar Dates round-ups highlight the most significant days on the horizon, and provide useful links and resources to help you explore them using film in your classroom.

-From a wide selection of film titles available for free* on the Into Film+ streaming service, to brand new resources, delve into some key January and February dates below including Holocaust Memorial Day, LGBTQ+ History Month and Charles Dickens' birthday, as well as National Careers Week in March.
+From a wide selection of film titles available for free* on the Into Film+ streaming service, to brand new resources, delve into some key spring dates below, including Children's Mental Health Week and Charles Dickens' birthday, as well as National Careers Week in March.

-Below, we've covered the main dates coming up across the 2024 spring term to help you plan and structure your lessons in the new year.
+Below, we've covered the main dates coming up across the 2024 spring term to help you plan and structure your lessons.
 As always, the information and links below are an easy, at-a-glance way of knowing what's coming up, but we'll be exploring many in more detail around the dates themselves.

 February

-Visit our dedicated mental wellbeing page and use our programme of mental wellbeing-related films available to stream with Into Film+ to help your learners understand both their own mental health and the wider topic of mental and emotional wellbeing.
+Visit our dedicated mental wellbeing page and use our programme of mental wellbeing-related films available to stream with Into Film+ that we updated in October 2024 for World Mental Health Day to help your learners better understand both their own mental health and the wider topic of mental and emotional wellbeing.

 Safer Internet Day aims to raise awareness of and ensure a safer and better internet for all, and especially for children and young people.
-Our Digital Wellbeing resources are fantastic companions to this mission, exploring digital media and mental wellbeing through the short films Crocodile and #Tagged.
+This year's theme is Too good to be true?
+Protecting yourself and others from scams online.

 Charles Dickens' Birthday (7 Feb)